Story of 3 boys escaping an orphanage and their adventures

 That evening after my shift in the Navigation room, I went back to my cabin .
 I decided to relax and ponder my thoughts for a while before going for dinner.
 First I was thinking about Rose , how could she be so phony , I was so confused.
 Then I looked at my bag , I took a deep breath and exhaled.
 Inside were the tickets to freedom for former Nazi officers seeking refuge in Brazil.
 I didn't really know the people that these documents were going to be gifted to , nor the reasons they did what they did.
 I remember not long ago being a child and hearing the adults speaking of the Germans and the bombings, and I also remember the destruction of families due to this war.
 So many people died and suffered.
 Why ?

-It seemed to me the problem lies when people take sides against each other, for whatever reasons.
+It seemed to me the problem begins when people loose respect for one another, for whatever reasons.
 Life is full of hardships that many people cannot endure or accept, and ultimately we find something or someone to blame.
 And then we start fighting, like children, or worst , like mobs of evil spirits seeking our own justice.
 And we move from one war to another war, only changing it's name.
 But the reason stays the same , the inability to treat others as you would like them to treat you in return.
 Being human is a flawed existance.
 The universe is perfect , we are not.
 We are here to make our mistakes and accept our imperfections.
 Our salvation is only found by helping others before ourselves.
 Once the cycle of evil starts, the only thing that will stop it is forgiveness and kindness.
 Too many of us forget until the damage has already been done.
 It is important for all of us to maintain integrity within ourselves and respect for others.
 Once a person looses the ability to do so, then problems and disputes arise.
 Clearly, the war was evil , however, can we blame only a select few ?
 Can one truly state what induced the Lords children to create and establish the atrocities this blessed earth confronted during WWII.
 Is it right when a child steals another's toy ?
 If it is not corrected the child will continue to behave unjustly.
 And ultimately friction and bad behavior will arise and develop.
 The saying " Two wrongs don't make a right " is correct.
 Turning one's cheek may be considered just by some.
 However, turning one's cheek is too easy and not enough, one must teach and communicate by one's actions in order to prove their personal valor.
-My opinion is that initially the cause of the War was initially instigated by economic hardships and personal frustrations.
+My opinion is that initially the cause of the War was instigated by economic hardships and personal frustrations.
 This brought an opportunity to bring out the forces of evil, and specifically the perspective of being superior.
 The only superior beings are the ones that are willing to sacrifice themselves for others.
 There were also some good people amongst the German soldiers, I remember Patrik very well.
 He was following orders from his superiors and he was just as much a prisoner of evil as I was a prisoner, and he chose to risk his safety in order to save the lives of 3 young boys.
 We are all different and unique and we are here to help and learn from and with one another.
 There is good and evil in all of us .
 It is up to us to choose which to follow, and at that moment in time, the combined forces of evil overtook that of the forces of good.
 So we should all learn and remember to not allow that again.
 Finding Domenico and Elisetta in my life has taught me that their goodness will stay with me forever, and I intend to keep it with me and share it.
 And most importantly, when a person is in need, teach them to stand on their own feet.
 God helps those who help themselves.